LoopKit/loopdocs/docs/nightscout/azure_migration.md

 <img src="../img/deploy_success.jpg" width="450">
 </p>

-* You can verify your site’s successful build by clicking `View` (you should see black site with a profile warning).
+* You can verify your site’s successful build by clicking `View` (you should see a black site with a profile warning).
 You will be redirected to a profile set-up page.
 (If it doesn't redirect automatically, refresh your webpage).

 <p align="center">
 <img src="../img/no_profile.jpg" width="450">